Apply Now, but first...

 - Oct 1 is when applications open for the next academic year for most Sept to April programs

-- if you were in college and have been away for a semester or more, you must reapply for the program
+- if you were a Lakeland College student and have been away for a semester or more, you must reapply for the program

 - if you are coming back in the fall to the 2nd year of the same program, you don’t have to reapply.